-Associate Dean Susan Muller oversees the Fellowship Competition — recruiting and convening faculty members into subcommittees by disciplinary areas.
+Associate Dean Eric Falci oversees the Fellowship Competition — recruiting and convening faculty members into subcommittees by disciplinary areas.
 These faculty review, discuss and rank students who have been nominated for multi-year fellowships by departments and graduate groups across campus.
 In 2015 a total of 441 nominations were received for consideration, and 82% of nominees were awarded multi-year fellowship offers.

 How do BEAR GradS funds help a college or school?

 BEAR GradS augment existing fellowship resources so we can better compete with generous offers for the best and brightest students.
 Typically, a student who succeeds in securing a multi-year fellowship commitment is given four years of funding comprised of two years of support from the Graduate Division and two years from the home department.